 On July 20, 2006, we entered into a settlement with the Internal Revenue Service with respect to the Philip Morris brand transaction where a subsidiary of Liggett contributed three of its premium cigarette brands to Trademarks LLC, a newly-formed limited liability company.
 In such transaction, Philip Morris acquired an option to purchase the remaining interest in Trademarks for a 90-day period commencing in December 2008, and we have an option to require Philip Morris to purchase the remaining interest for a 90-day period commencing in March 2010.
-The Company deferred for income tax purposes, a portion of the gain on the transaction until such time as the options were exercised.
+We deferred for income tax purposes, a portion of the gain on the transaction until such time as the options were exercised.
 In connection with an examination of our 1998 and 1999 federal income tax returns, the Internal Revenue Service issued to us in September 2003 a notice of proposed adjustment.
 The notice asserted that, for tax reporting purposes, the entire gain should have been recognized in 1998 and in 1999 in the additional amounts of \$150,000 and \$129,900, respectively, rather than upon the exercise of the options during the 90-day periods commencing in December 2008 or in March 2010.
 As part of the settlement, we agreed that \$87,000 of the gain on the transaction would be recognized by us as income for tax purposes in 1999 and that the balance of the remaining gain, net of previously capitalized expenses of \$900, (\$192,000) will be recognized by us as income in 2008 or 2009 upon exercise of the options.
-We paid during the third quarters of 2006 approximately \$41,400, including interest, with respect to the gain recognized in 1999.
-As a result of the settlement, we reduced, during the third quarter of 2006, the excess portion (\$11,500) of a previously established reserve in our condensed consolidated financial statements, which resulted in a decrease in such amount in reported income tax expense in our consolidated statements of operations.
+We paid during the third and fourth quarters of 2006 approximately \$41,400, including interest, with respect to the gain recognized in 1999.
+As a result of the settlement, we reduced, during the third quarter of 2006, the excess portion (\$11,500) of a previously established reserve in our consolidated financial statements, which resulted in a decrease in such amount in reported income tax expense in our consolidated statements of operations.

 We adopted FIN 48 as of January 1, 2007.
-We did not recognize any adjustment in the liability for unrecognized tax benefits, as a result of FIN 48 that impacted our accumulated deficit at December 31, 2006.
-The total amount of unrecognized tax benefits was \$11,685 at January 1, 2007 and increased \$625 during the three months ended March 31, 2007.
-The total amount of tax benefits that, if recognized, would impact the effective tax rate was \$11,685 and \$12,310 at December 31, 2006 and March 31, 2007, respectively.
+We did not recognize any adjustment in the liability for unrecognized tax benefits, as a result of the adoption of FIN 48 that impacted our accumulated deficit at December 31, 2006.
+The total amount of unrecognized tax benefits was \$11,685 at January 1, 2007 and increased \$1,777 and \$3,027 during the three and nine months ended September 30, 2007, respectively.
+The total amount of tax benefits that, if recognized, would impact the effective tax rate was \$11,685 and \$14,712 at December 31, 2006 and September 30, 2007, respectively.

 We or our subsidiaries file U.S. federal income tax returns and returns with various state and local jurisdictions.
 With few exceptions, we are no longer subject to state and local income tax examinations by tax authorities for years ending before 2003.
 In July 2006, we entered into a settlement with the IRS for taxable years ending on and before December 31, 1999.
 The IRS has not audited our U.S. income tax returns for years ending after December 31, 1999.
-We anticipate net reductions to our total unrecognized tax benefits within the next 12 months of approximately \$2,950.
-There have been no significant changes to these amounts during the three months ended March 31, 2007.
+We anticipate net reductions to our total unrecognized tax benefits within the next 12 months of approximately \$900.